Categories

 I have to admit I wasn’t curious about this until recently.
 What was his childhood dream?
 For most little boys it’s being a baseball player, right?
 Or an NFL Quarterback, playing in the Super Bowl …

 One minute to play; down by five points.
 A field goal won’t do it.
 You have to drive your team 80 yards to a touchdown.
-The first play goes nowhere.
-But you get lucky with a penalty against the defense … then a couple of quick passes … a heroic run … and … you’re there …
+The first play goes nowhere, but you get lucky with a penalty against the defense.
+Then a couple of quick passes, a heroic run, and you’re there: 1st and Goal on the 9-yard line.
+But wait, you’re left with only 4 seconds on the clock.
+One play—one chance to win it all.

 You drop back, you see the open receiver, and everything stops.

 You’re throwing the ball, but you’re no longer on the field.
 You’re hovering overhead, watching.
 No sound can be heard as the ball slowly spirals through the air.
+It hits the receiver’s hands.
+He falls down.
+Where’s the ball?
+The referee is wildly stabbing both arms into the sky.
+The roar of the crowd is deafening.
+Everyone’s in a panic rushing toward you.

 YES!!!
 You did it!
 TOUCHDOWN!!!!!!!

-Ok, I don’t think my dad had that dream.
-But I still wonder: What did he want to be when he grew up?
+Ok, I don’t think my dad had that dream, but I still wonder: what did he want to be when he grew up?

 2. How did you feel when your father died?